 (Check out the video of Karmaflight's efforts in Nepal)

-Since then, the team has worked tirelessly to work with communities in the epicenter to rebuild stronger, and better.
+Since then, the team has worked tirelessly with like-minded organizations, to work with communities in the epicenter to rebuild stronger, and better.
 A few of their amazing accomplishments are helping to build 1600 temporary shelters, administering and taking on 50 life-long scholarships for earthquake orphans, and re-building eleven schools and twenty-two libraries for Nepalis displaced by the quake.
 They also launched new waste management programs, food distribution centers, and are teaching earthquake resistant building techniques with locally sourced materials throughout the communities in the Gorkha.